maelstrom0x8/gt-express/README.md

 # GTExpress

 GTExpress is a logistics company web application that provides users with an interface to search and view shipment details, and update shipment status and delivery information.
 The application is built with React and consumes a Spring REST API for data retrieval and manipulation.
 The web application provides features such as authentication and authorization for users, search and view shipments by ID, customer name, and status, and update shipment status and delivery information.
-The application uses JWT tokens for authentication and authorization, and the data is stored in a MongoDB NoSQL database for flexibility and scalability.
+The application uses JWT tokens for authentication and authorization, and the data is stored in a PostgreSQL database for robustness and scalability.
 Overall, GTExpress aims to provide a seamless logistics experience for its users, with efficient and user-friendly features for managing shipments.

 ## Features
 The web application provides the following features: